nccgroup/idahunt/README.md

 [script_template] I execute in IDA, yay!
 ```

-# Filter name
+## Filters

-We can filter that it only analyses files with a given pattern in the name
+We can filter that idahunt only analyses files with a given pattern in the name
 (`-n Download` below):

 ```